The Archives of Morocco reappropriate copies of funds from Jewish-Moroccan memory

 Nathalie Loiseau © National Archives of Morocco

-The French minister in charge of European Affairs, Nathalie Loiseau, specified that the submitted archives concern two very important series of the history of the Moroccan Jewish community as well as files mainly coming from the cabinet of the General Resistance, of the Directorate of Political Affairs (1936-44), then of the Interior (1944-55) responsible for Jewish issues.
+The French Minister for European Affairs, Nathalie Loiseau, specified that the submitted archives concern two very important series of records from the history of the Moroccan Jewish community as well as files coming mainly from the Cabinet of the General Resistance, of the Directorate of Political Affairs (1936-44), then of the Interior (1944-55) in charge of Jewish issues.